 Sun Country wouldn’t refund the $200.
 Its site is clear that the $200 pet transportation fee is non-refundable.
 But Hoyt persisted, and in the end a representative offered him a $200 credit on Sun Country, which he accepted.

-Airlines assume the opposite: that unless they specifically say it’s refundable, it isn’t.
+Airlines assume the opposite: that unless they specifically say their fees or tickets are refundable, it isn’t.

 The issue of proper disclosure is often raised by the travel agents who are the intermediaries between airlines and their customers.
 Being up-front about surcharges is essential, says Philip Minardi, a spokesman for the Travel Technology Association, which represents large online travel agencies such as Expedia and Orbitz.
 He estimates that fees can add up to 30 percent to the cost of an average ticket.
 When passengers complain, it reflects poorly on agencies that have to enforce the airline policies.